Financial Samurai

 A Peek Inside A Celebrity’s Income And Spending Habits

-One of the best way to become financially independent is by signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.
-If you spend lots of money, Personal Capital is huge.
+Sign up with Empower, the best free online platform which aggregates all your financial accounts in one place.
+This way, you can see where you can optimize your money.
+If you spend lots of money, using Empower is a great way to track your finances.

-Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
-Now, I can just log into Personal Capital to see how all my accounts are doing, including my net worth.
+Before Empower, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances on an Excel spreadsheet.
+Now, I can just log into Empower to see how all my accounts are doing, including my net worth.
 I can also see how much I’m spending and saving every month through their cash flow tool.

 A great feature is their Portfolio Fee Analyzer, which runs your investment portfolio(s) through its software in a click of a button to see what you are paying.
 I found out I was paying $1,700 a year in portfolio fees I had no idea I was hemorrhaging!
 There is no better financial tool online that has helped me more to achieve financial freedom.
 It only takes a minute to sign up.